Experts highlight Palestine’s Internet risks and opportunities

 The Internet Society Palestine Chapter and Birzeit University held on February 23, 2017 a workshop on the opportunities and challenges that face internet users.

-The workshop was attended by Birzeit University president Abdellatif Abuhijleh, head of the Internet Society Wasel Ghanem, Stakeholder Engagement Manager for ICANN in the Middle East Fahd Bataynaeh, and Palestinian Authority Minister of Telecommunications and Information Technology Allam Mousa, in addition to a number of specialists, scholars and academics.
+The workshop was attended by Birzeit University president Abdullatif Abuhijleh, head of the Internet Society Wasel Ghanem, Stakeholder Engagement Manager for ICANN in the Middle East Fahd Bataynaeh, and Palestinian Authority Minister of Telecommunications and Information Technology Allam Mousa, in addition to a number of specialists, scholars and academics.